-This Agreement shall apply to:
+This Agreement shall apply to measures adopted or maintained by a Party affecting:

-(a) covered investments;

-(b) investors of a Party in respect of a covered investment, as regards any measure adopted or maintained by a Party affecting the operation of such investment.
+- (a) covered investments; and - (b) investors of a Party in respect of a covered investment.

 For greater certainty, this Agreement provides only post-establishment protection and does not cover the pre-establishment phase or matters of market access.